-My fourth observation is that in this process of technological advance, the creation of wealth isn't as a certain share by all nations in the world.
-While the US, China, and a few other developed countries enjoy the benefit of digital economy, other nations in Africa and Latin America are by and large shut out from it, lack of manufacturing foundation is one reason, and shortage of human talents maybe the real key.
-Today, capitals are flowing into innovation platforms, such as can computer chips, 5G, AI, new medicines faster than ever before.
+My fourth observation is that in this process of technological leaps and bounces, the creation of wealth isn't necessarily shared by all nations in the world.
+While the US, China, and a few other developed countries enjoy the benefit of digital economy, other nations in Africa and Latin America are by and large shut out from it.
+Lack of manufacturing foundation is one reason, and shortage of human talents maybe the real key.
+Today, capitals are flowing into new innovation platforms, such as can computer chips, 5G, AI, new medicines faster than ever before.
 On the other head, what the poor countries really need is infrastructure, which has been under invested across the emerging countries for way too long.

 My last observation is that the technical advance has changed the investment itself.
-Almost 20 years ago, on April 9th, 2009, when the securities and exchange commission of the United States ordered all US stock markets to switch to the decimal system or the fractional system in which prices were reported and quoted in fractions to be exact, in 1/16.
+Almost 20 years ago, on April 9th, 2009, when the Securities and Exchange commission of the United States ordered all US stock markets to switch to the decimal system or the fractional system in which prices were reported and quoted in fractions to be exact, in 1/16.
 Fractions was inherited from the Spanish system, which was adopted when the exchange came along at 600.
 As trader volume gets bigger and bigger, the fractional trading allowed too much price move, causing too much of losses.
 But moving to decimal trading eliminates profitability of many businesses on Wall Street.

 At that time, technological demands made the market become a place where only strong players could survive.
 Brokers closed, firms shrank in size as commissions for the full service, trading decreased, from 5 to 6 cents to lessen one cent.
 So, the only firms managed to survive by relying on either non-equity trading revenue streams or other businesses, such as investment banking.
 Now, all the online platforms have eliminated trading commissions entirely starting from a year ago.
 High frequency trading is another significant change that happened to Wall Street.
 It’s a result of computerized trading about 10 years ago.
 High frequency trading allows institutions to gain a small and notable advantage in return to provide amounts of liquidity in the market.
 The millions of orders that can be placed by high frequency trading systems means those using them are lubricating the market, and in turn, they're able to increase profit under advantageous trades and obtain more favorable spreads.
 But after a decade of existence, high frequency trading has faded out due to increased competition, popular existence of the technique, and sometimes ethical implications.